Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 The potential post-Roe ramifications of abortion disinformation are more challenging to predict.
 Pleasants points out that there is “very limited” research on the public health effects from consuming different types of anti-abortion disinformation.
 Less ambiguous is the detrimental impact of disinformation on people’s ability to navigate a legal and medical reality that is poised to become even more politically fraught.

-“Abortion access in the U.S. is challenged by so many factors—state-level restrictions, national policies, and the commonality of abortion disinformation online—that create a lot of ambiguities and uncertainties for people navigating abortion decisions and care,” Pleasants says.
+“Abortion access in the U.S. is challenged by so many factors—state-level restrictions, national policies, and the commonality of abortion disinformation online,” says Pleasants, “that create a lot of ambiguities and uncertainties for people navigating abortion decisions and care.”

-Those ambiguities and uncertainties extend to clinical providers, says Lauren Paulk, Senior Research Counsel for the reproductive justice advocacy organization If/When/How.
+Those ambiguities and uncertainties extend to clinical providers, says Lauren Paulk, senior research counsel for the reproductive justice advocacy organization If/When/How.
 “Medical providers are worried about what they should and shouldn’t say, and they’re worried about what they should and shouldn’t do,” Paulk says.

 As the rate of self-managed medical abortion has risen in tandem with state-level restrictions to clinical abortion access, Paulk says more people are now checking up with non-specialist medical providers after the procedure has taken place, many of whom are ill-equipped or unwilling to offer proper guidance.
 Paulk and other experts expect this trend to only accelerate in a post-Roe world.